Raiders give McDaniels happy homecoming, beat Jaguars 27-11 – KION546

 Derek Carr and Davante Adams warmed up but they didn’t get a chance to play their first game together since Fresno State.
 Carr, the three-time Pro Bowl quarterback, and Adams, the All-Pro receiver acquired in blockbuster trade with Green Bay, were among many starters who sat out for both teams.

-Jacksonville’s Trevor Lawrence wore a backward cap on the sideline while third-string quarterback Jake Luton was started.
+Jacksonville’s Trevor Lawrence wore a backward cap on the sideline while third-string quarterback Jake Luton started.

 The NFL’s first preseason game began 40 minutes late due to severe weather that forced fans to seek shelter.